-The Green Giant Arborvitae is a fast-growing superstar for your privacy planting pleasure!
-This breed is a tremendously popular selection for a privacy screen, and for good reason.
+The Green Giant Arborvitae (Thuja standishii x plicata) is a fast-growing evergreen for your privacy screen needs!
+This breed is a tremendously popular selection for a privacy screen.
+Much like the Leyland Cypress, it has a rapid growth rate.
 It’s capable of growing 3-5 feet every year!
-Therefore, it’s ideal for anywhere you want some serious coverage, and you want it quickly.
+So, it’s ideal for anywhere you want some privacy hedge coverage and want it fast.

-Plant in Full Sun for best results.
-6+ hours will ensure maximum plant health and foliage coverage.
+Plant Full Sun for best results.
+6+ hours of direct sun will ensure excellent plant health and foliage coverage.

-If you intend to keep this variety at a particular height, trim yearly after new growth has hardened off.
+If you intend to keep this variety at a particular height, trim it yearly after new growth has hardened off.
 If allowed to grow freely, pruning is generally unnecessary.
-However, removal of unsightly ‘rebel’ branches is sometimes necessary to keep your Green Giant Arborvitae growing in a uniform pattern.
+But, the removal of ‘rebel’ branches is occasionally necessary for aesthetic purposes.

-Check out some tips on Planting Hedges and Screens
+Check out some tips for Planting Hedges and Screens